stellar/stellar-cli/FULL_HELP_DOCS.md

 * `--instructions <INSTRUCTIONS>` — Number of instructions to simulate
 * `--build-only` — Build the transaction and only write the base64 xdr to stdout
 * `--sim-only` — Simulate the transaction and only write the base64 xdr to stdout
+* `--ledgers-from-now <FROM_NOW>` — Number of ledgers from current ledger before the signed auth entry expires.
+Default 60 ~ 5 minutes

+  Default value: `60`